-Fig. 15.1: Ordering Cost Source: Murthy, P. R. (2007) Operations Research 2nded.
+Source: Murthy, P. R. (2007).
+Operations Research (2nd ed.).
 New Delhi: New Age International Publishers

-(iii) Procurement Cost: These costs are very much similar to the ordering cost / set up cost.
+(iii) Procurement cost: These costs are very much similar to the ordering cost/set up cost.
 This cost includes cost of inspection of materials, cost of returning the low quality materials, transportation cost from the source of material to the purchaser's site.
 This is proportional to the quantity of materials involved.
 This cost is generally represented by 'b' and is expressed as so many naira per unit of material.
-For convenience, it always taken as a part of ordering cost and many a time it is included in the ordering cost / set up cost.
+For convenience, it always taken as a part of ordering cost.